-Can CBD cause fetal alcohol syndrome, or is it safe to use when pregnant?
+Can CBD cause fetal alcohol syndrome, and is it safe to use when pregnant?

-- In a study, researchers found that the brain and facial developmental effects caused by the exposure of animal subjects to cannabinoids CBD and THC were very similar to what is seen in fetal alcohol syndrome in humans.
+- In a 2019 study, which was published in Nature Research Journal, researchers found that the brain and facial developmental effects caused by the exposure of animal subjects to cannabinoids CBD and THC were very similar to what is seen in fetal alcohol syndrome in humans(1).

-- The defects caused by fetal alcohol syndrome are not reversible.
+- Unfortunately, defects caused by fetal alcohol syndrome are not reversible.
 If a child is suspected of having fetal alcohol syndrome, talk to a doctor immediately.

 - Given the lack of information on the use of marijuana, its cannabinoids, and CBD oil during pregnancy, experts advise pregnant women to refrain from using CBD and any cannabis products during pregnancy.